colleen547/sql-challenge/README.md

    7.)
 All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

    8.)
-In descending order, the frequency count of employee last names (i.e., how many employees share each last name) was listed.
+In descending order, the frequency count of employee last names (i.e., how many employees share each last name) was listed.<br>
 <br>

 ### <b><i>CONTINUATION OF SCENARIO</b></i><br>